UX vs UI: Design, Differences, and Relationship

 So, what are UX and UI?

 UX and UI directly translate to User Experience and User Interface, respectively.
-Both of these are integral elements to a software project and should work closely with one another.
+Both of these are integral elements of a software project and should work closely with one another.
 Poor UI design could be detrimental to the UX execution and vice versa.
 Although they are inseparable, they are also completely different in terms of the development aspect.

 User Experience (UX) is associated with the overall experience regarding a person’s emotions, anticipation, and/or reaction when testing a product, system, or service.
 Although this is measured in various products, this term is mostly used in tech focusing on websites, and mobile or computer applications.
 UX defines the ease of use of the software product.
 To determine the UX quality, there should be a good User Experience Design (UXD).